 - Open wounds resulting from surgical failure

 The Cleft Lift procedure is the proper procedure for all forms of pilonidal disease requiring surgery and has a very low complication rate when performed by a surgeon experienced in the technique.
-Experienced surgeons utilize this technique as their primary operation for pilonidal disease.
+The Sternberg Clinic utilizes this technique as our primary operation for Pilonidal Disease.
 It should not be reserved as a fallback operation for failed conventional operations, and the later procedures should not be performed in the first place.

 The procedure takes about an hour.
 It is performed under spinal or general anesthesia.
 Patients experience minimal discomfort.
-The wound is completely closed and no packing is required.
+The wound is completely closed, except for a drain cord, and no packing is required.

-Most patients are allowed to return to most activities including athletics after the drain is removed, and full activity in a month.
-After a cleft lift procedure patients can wear bathing suits, walk in public locker rooms without embarrassment, and sit without pain.
+Most patients are allowed to return to daily activities including athletics after the drain is removed about 10 days later, and patients can return to full activity in about a month.
+After a Cleft Lift procedure patients can sit without pain, wear bathing suits and walk in public locker rooms without embarrassment.

 How does the cleft lift procedure differ from other flap procedures?